PoCInnovation/Workshops/p2p/7.Voting-system/README.md

 - Create a structure `Voter` containing a boolean named `voted` and an uint `id`.
 - Code the `vote` function.
 It should take the id of the proposal in parameter.
     - Check if the voter had already voted and if the id is correct.
+      > 💡 If the voter had already voted, return the string 'Already Voted.'
     - Add a `voteCount` for the proposal.

 > 💡 These functions require a wallet address.
 If you've did the previous step correctly, you have account available to use.
 Put one of the private keys in the `.env` file.